 All in all more than 400 houses got buried under the cinders or damaged by the volcanic eruption, and in some areas, the Islanders' houses got buried under 3-10 meters of cinders and pumice!
 Some of these houses have been excavated and you can see one of them at the Eldheimar - the Pompei of the North Museum.

 The hypothetical farm was built in 2006 in Herfjólfsdalur valley.
-The hypothetical farm, a longhouse, and an outhouse is built with rocks and turf.
+The building material of the hypothetical farm, the longhouse, and the outhouses, is rocks and turf.

 Herjólfsdalur valley is better known nowadays as the main party place at the time of Verslunarmannahelgin - the first weekend in August, which is a long weekend - then Icelanders flock to Herjólfsdalur valley and celebrate Þjóðhátíð í Eyjum in the Westman Islands.